Passenger Transportation Regulation Changes - Information for Municipalities

 - Regulate the number of PDVs that may be operated

 - Issue municipal chauffeur’s permits to taxis and TNS Drivers

-What will happen to existing municipal bylaws that regulate passenger directed vehicles (PDVs)?
+What happens to the municipal bylaws that previously regulated passenger directed vehicles (PDVs)?

-- Any existing municipal bylaw that prohibits PDVs from operating in a municipality, including bylaws that would refuse a business licence because the person already holds a licence to operate the vehicle issued by another municipality, will have no effect once the ride-hailing framework comes into effect on September 16, 2019.
+- prohibited PDVs from operating in a municipality, including bylaws that refused a business licence because the person already held a licence to operate a vehicle issued by another municipality, are no longer in effect

-What is changing with respect to the municipal chauffeur’s permit for PDV taxi drivers?
+What changed with respect to the municipal chauffeur’s permit for PDV taxi drivers?